-I'm currently pursuing a master's degree in comparative Indo-European linguistics at the University of Vienna.
-I got my B.A from the University of California, Berkeley in mathematics and linguistics.
+I'm currently employed working on programming language tools.
+I got a master's degree in comparative Indo-European and historical linguistics at the University of Vienna after having written my thesis on the origin of tone and glottalization in the Baltic sea area.
+Before that, I got my B.A from the University of California, Berkeley in mathematics and linguistics.

 I'm particularly interested in historical linguistics, computational phonology and semantics.
 We do all three in the Reconstruction Engine project (with John B. Lowe and Martine Mazaudon).